arunbaby0/arunbaby.com/_pages/contact.md

 Follow me on social media but reach me via email.

-### Texting, Watsapp and calling
+### Texting, WhatsApp and calling

 I use these for people who are close to me.
 So expect delays.

-Watsapp: You can message me in WhatsApp.
-My response time is generally between 1 second and 7 days.
+WhatsApp: You can message me in WhatsApp.
+My response time is generally between 0.1 second and 7 days.

-My phone is always on silent so I will certainly miss unscheduled calls.
+My phone is always on silent so I will certainly miss unscheduled calls especially if you are not on my contacts list.

 ### Scheduling
 I have a full-time job and when not working I do side projects.